-23.12 Washrooms
+23.13 Washrooms

-Washrooms and toilet facilities shall be provided by the Company at all sites and locations and shall be maintained at a standard and number at least equal to the standards required by the provincial Occupational Health and Safety regulations.
-Such washrooms shall contain sinks, etc. to permit proper hand-washing.
-In winter, heated trailer washrooms will be provided unless it is unreasonable to do so.
+Washrooms and toilet facilities shall be provided by the Company at all sites and locations within 200 metres of the main shooting unit and shall be maintained at a standard and number at least equal to the standards required by provincial Occupational Health and Safety regulations.
+Access to portable toilets must be safe, clear of obstacles, well-lit at all times, and have adequate interior lighting.
+Suitable hand-washing facilities with water shall be reasonably available.
+In winter or when temperatures will fall below 10C, heated washrooms or trailers will be provided, unless it is unreasonable to do so.

-23.13 Menstrual Products
+23.14 Menstrual Products